tsgates/arch-wiki-markdown/wiki/Badblocks.md

 define specific test pattern

-From the manpage:"The <test_pattern> may either be a numeric value between 0 and ULONG_MAX-1 inclusive [...]."
+From the manpage: "The <test_pattern> may either be a numeric value between 0 and ULONG_MAX-1 inclusive [...]."

   ------------------------ ------------------------ ------------------------